 Humane Opossum Removal

 If opossum have made their way in your home or business, we will help you humanely evict them!
 We help to ensure the opossum exits and cannot get back in by blocking all entry points.
 We also offer damage repair from any wildlife and preventative services.
-We have crafted our SMART system through study and experience so that wildlife removal is handled properly and humanely; protecting people, property and wildlife.
+As a certified Washington Department of Fish & Wildlife control operator, we have crafted our SMART system through study and experience so that wildlife removal is handled properly and humanely; protecting people, property and wildlife.

 Did You Know?